tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ### Instructor Notes

+* If you experience any issues with importing data as CSV files in pgAdmin, please refer to the data import troubleshooting [guide](../Supplemental/data_import_troubleshooting_guide.md).

 * Today's lesson will mostly use imported datasets, so make sure students are comfortable importing data from CSV files.
 All schemas for the tables will be provided along with the CSV files.
 Students who don't have this data imported correctly will not be able to follow along with the lesson.

 * This lesson will build on what students learned in the previous class, and each activity will combine multiple SQL elements.
 Students who are new to SQL may struggle a bit, but many of the concepts are similar to those they have learned previously.